 Follow Us on Twitter!Follow Us on Twitter!

-No Aerial Pesticide Spraying in 2017 in Washington
+Aerial and Ground Pesticide Spraying Likely in 2018 in Washington

 See Spraying Info for the latest updates, how to protect yourself during an aerial or ground spraying and a trap location map.